-Our lawyers at Maddox, Segerblom & Canepa represent property owners in disputes with builders, designers, contractors, and developers when construction defects exist.
+Our construction defect lawyers at Maddox, Segerblom & Canepa represent property owners in disputes with builders, designers, general contractors, and developers when construction defects exist.
 If your home or business is affected by serious defects that the builder won’t, or can’t repair, you have the right to recover your losses by filing a claim or taking legal action.

 Call Maddox, Segerblom & Canepa for a free evaluation.
 775-322-3666.

 Real estate is one of the largest and most important investments most people make.
 When you purchase a new home or investment property, you depend on the home builder, his representatives, and the licensed contractors to deliver a product that meets the state and local building standards in Nevada or California, lives up to the promises made, and is safe and structurally sound.
-When significant defects exist, when the home builder doesn’t address your home defects, you may have remedies for a breach of contract, breach of warranty, or other avenues of dispute resolution.
+When significant defects exist, when the home builder doesn’t address your home defects, you may have remedies for a breach of contract, breach of warranty, negligent design, or other avenues of dispute resolution.

 In Reno and Las Vegas, some home builders have a history of construction projects with home defects and construction litigation.
-Some of these are easily remedied.
+Some of these construction defect claims are easily remedied.
 Others can be solved through dispute resolution.
 The larger home defects often involve multiple legal issues and require the knowledge and experience of a construction lawyer.
 In these cases, construction law and the contractual obligations govern the rights and obligations the builder owes the homeowner.
-Under Nevada law, a builder (general contractor) is liable for the acts and omissions of its subcontractors.
-Often times liability comes down to both application of law and contract interpretation.
-While the law provides the builder with the opportunity to repair, if defects are not corrected, litigation and contractual interpretation is necessary.
-Our firm has years of experience litigating construction defect cases and our attorneys are here to help.

 It is critical that you hire a construction lawyer to represent your interests in construction defect litigation.
 Our lawyers have experience with construction litigation.
 We understand how construction contracts relate to the statutes and know how to apply the law to the facts of your construction project.
 While construction litigation is an option of last resort, where it is necessary, we are prepared to go forward.